Jul 09, 2026

 FAQ

-How long should I stay in a hot bath for muscle recovery?
+How long should I soak in a hot bath for muscle recovery?

-Should I take a hot bath or a cold shower after the gym?
+Is it better to take a hot bath or a cold bath after a workout?

 *These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.